zboucek/flightmare/docs/source/building_flightmare_binary/standalone.rst

 .. _standalone-build:

-Standalone build — Make the build in Unity
+Standalone Build — Make the Build in Unity
 ==========================================

-Install Unity and import project
+Install Unity and Import Project
 --------------------------------

 This is a Unity Project that built with Unity Editor Unity 2020.1.10, thus, it requires a Unity Editor installed.